tfitzpatrick0/Databases-MuseWebApp/README.md

 1. Get Spotify API fully functional $
 2. Improve the layout of home page $
 3. Improve the layout of the Spotify interactive page
-4. Improve the layout of the Spotify login page
+4. Improve the layout of the Spotify login page $
 5. Improve the layout of the demo page
 6. Improve the layout of the admin login page
 7. Incorporate better functionality for the add_admin/mods files
 8. Improve the layout of static html pages?
+9. Combine app.js and song.js into a single file
-9. Clean up the database and unused files
+10. Clean up the database and unused files
-10. Rename files to reflect their functionality
+11. Rename files to reflect their functionality

 CMD + SHIFT + R to refresh browser cache